KoredeDavid/django-multiple-authentication/README.rst

 Django Multiple Authentication
 ===============================

-Django Multiple Authentication allows you to use either "email" field  or "username" field or any other field on your user model for your user authentication.
+Django Multiple Authentication allows you to use either email or username field or any other field on your user model for your user authentication.

 It works with django's in-built authentication function no, so